-Insurance companies aren’t on your side.
-They’re always trying to protect their bottom line, even if it means cheating you out of fair compensation.
-We know all the strategies and tactics they use and how to beat them.
+Insurance adjusters aren’t on your side.
+Their job is to protect their company’s bottom line, even if that means cheating you out of fair compensation.
+We know their strategies and tactics and how to beat them.

 Building a Strong Case for Your Claim

 Your ability to win financial compensation will depend heavily on the strength of your case.
 Just because the law allows you to file a claim doesn’t mean you will automatically get a settlement.
 You still have to show evidence and prove your damages.

 To do this, our drunk driving victim accident lawyers in Augusta will help you: